SOVEREIGN-NET/lib-proofs/docs/examples.md

     // Helper methods
     fn generate_nullifier_seed(&self, keypair: &KeyPair, nonce: u64) -> u64 {
-        // In real implementation, this would be a cryptographic hash
+        // In implementation, this would be a cryptographic hash
         // hash(keypair.private_key, nonce)
         12345 + nonce // Simplified for example
     }